saltyniggo/sorting-algorithm/documentation.md

 - **Space Complexity:** O(1)

 **Description:** Insertion Sort builds the sorted array one element at a time by repeatedly picking the next element and inserting it into its correct position among the previously sorted elements.
 It is efficient for small datasets and nearly sorted arrays, with a linear time complexity in the best case.

+The algorithm divides the data structure in two sublists: a sorted one, and one still to sort.
+Initially, the sorted sublist is made up of just one element and it gets progressively filled.
+For every iteration, the algorithm picks an element on the unsorted sublist and inserts it at the right place in the sorted sublist.

 ### Gnome Sort